sh981013s/sh981013s/README.md

 ### Hi there 👋, my name is SeungHwan Lee

-Skills:  HTML / CSS / Django
+Skills:  HTML / CSS / JS / Django

 - 🔭 I’m currently working on this page.